AstraZeneca/rexmex/docs/source/index.rst

 RexMex Documentation
 ===============================

-rexmex is recommender system evaluation metric library.
+**rexmex** is recommender system evaluation metric library.
 It consists of utilities for recommender system evaluation.
 First, it provides a comprehensive collection of metrics for the evaluation of recommender systems.
-Second, it includes a variety of methods for reporting and plotting the performance results.
-Implemented metrics cover a range of well-known metrics and newly proposed metrics from data mining (ICDM, CIKM, KDD) conferences and pieces from prominent journals.
+Second, it includes a variety of classes and methods for reporting and plotting the performance results.
+Implemented metrics cover a range of well-known metrics and newly proposed metrics from data mining conferences and prominent journals.

 .. toctree::
    :glob: